Skip to main content

 KarenBrungardt.jpg

-Karen Brungardt—the Guild’s Board President and frequent teacher for art classes as well as Art & Wine and Art Sampler events.
+Karen Brungardt—the Guild’s former Board President and frequent teacher for art classes as well as Art & Wine and Art Sampler events.

 Q: What are your artistic specialties?